Redskins running back Derrius Guice undergoes knee surgery

 ASHBURN, Va.
 (AP) — Washington Redskins running back Derrius Guice had right knee surgery that coach Jay Gruden called a “minor procedure.”

-Renowned surgeon Dr. James Andrews performed the operation Thursday that has been reported to fix a torn meniscus.
+Renowned surgeon Dr. James Andrews performed the operation Thursday that has been reported to fix a torn meniscus and sideline the 2018 second-round pick for an extended period of time.
+Gruden said he isn’t sure how long Guice might be out and no decision has been made on whether to place him on injured reserve.

 Guice was injured Sunday in a season-opening loss at Philadelphia when he rushed for just 18 yards on 10 carries and underwent an MRI the morning after.

-Gruden says he isn’t sure how long Guice might be out and no decision has been made on whether to place him on injured reserve.
+“Don’t feel bad for me!!”
+Guice tweeted .
+“This what I signed up!
+It wear and tears on your body over time!
+I’ve been doing this 15 years!!
+Trust the process.. head up chin up and grind.”

+With Guice out, veteran Adrian Peterson is expected to start Sunday against the Dallas Cowboys after being inactive in Week 1.
+Peterson noticed when Guice tweaked the knee early against the Eagles, but didn’t realize the extent of the injury until much later.

 Guice missed all last season after tearing the ACL in his left knee in an exhibition game in August 2018.
 Gruden praised Guice for coming back strong from the torn ACL and expects the same this time because it’s not as major of a surgery.